London Interbank Offered Rate (LIBOR)

 LIBOR Rate-Fixing Scandal

-Many financial contracts and variable interest rates are pegged to the LIBOR, which, on December 31, 2007 had a notional principal of $393 trillion (USD).
-Many corporate loans are based on the 3-month LIBOR and half of all subprime mortgages issued 2004 – 2006 had adjustable rates pegged to the LIBOR.
-Hence, when the LIBOR jumps, as it does in any general credit event affecting banks, the cost of loans increases significantly for both businesses and consumers, which limits both capital and consumer spending, potentially driving economies into a recession.
+Many financial contracts and variable interest rates were pegged to the LIBOR, which, on December 31, 2007 had a notional principal of $393 trillion (USD).
+Many corporate loans were based on the 3-month LIBOR and half of all subprime mortgages issued 2004 – 2006 had adjustable rates pegged to the LIBOR.
+Hence, when the LIBOR jumped, as it does in any general credit event affecting banks, the cost of loans increases significantly for both businesses and consumers, limiting both capital and consumer spending, potentially driving economies into a recession.
 For instance, the LIBOR jumped when Bear Stearns collapsed on March 17, 2008, and during the several credit events that occurred in September 2008, such as when Lehman Brothers declared bankruptcy on September 15, 2008.
 Many banks also suffered major losses when Freddie Mac and Fannie Mae were taken over by the government, reducing the value of the banks' stock in these corporations to near zero, which further increased the risk of interbank lending, and therefore the LIBOR.

 Another reason why some bankers submitted lower rates from what they were actually paying is because higher rates indicates that the bank is in financial stress.
 For instance, Barclays Bank was submitting the highest bids in 2007, causing the media to speculate that Barclays was in financial trouble, so Barclays started submitting much lower bids to remain within the range submitted by other banks.
-Moreover, Barclays had no Chinese wall between the derivative traders and the banking officials who were submitting the LIBOR estimates, allowing some collusion between the 2 groups to maximize profit.
+Moreover, Barclays had no Chinese wall between the derivative traders and the banking officials who were submitting their LIBOR estimates, allowing some collusion between the 2 groups to maximize profit.

 On September 28, 2012, the Financial Services Authority (FSA) — the financial regulatory authority in Great Britain — stated that the BBA would no longer be administering the LIBOR.
 Instead, the rates would be provided by a financial data provider, such as Bloomberg or Reuters, or they would be obtained from a regulated exchange.

-The regulator in the United Kingdom that oversees the Libor says that it will probably be discontinued after 2021, especially since the Libor is not accurate, and because the scandal revealed how easily it could be manipulated by bankers.
+The regulator in the United Kingdom that oversees the Libor says that it will be discontinued after 2021, especially since the Libor is not accurate, and because the scandal revealed how easily it could be manipulated by bankers.

 Secured Overnight Financing Rate (SOFR)

 To prevent manipulation, the SOFR was designed by the Federal Reserve to be based on actual transactions in the repo market on the previous business day rather than on opinions.
-SOFR is published weekdaily by the Federal Reserve Bank of New York and reflects the cost of overnight borrowing and lending in the U.S. Treasury repo market, which is a much bigger market than the interbank lending market that was the basis for the LIBOR.The SOFR is now considered the best indicator of the risk-free interest rate.
+SOFR is published weekdaily by the Federal Reserve Bank of New York and reflects the cost of overnight borrowing and lending in the U.S. Treasury repo market, which is a much bigger market than the interbank lending market that was the basis for the LIBOR.
+The SOFR is now considered the best indicator of the risk-free interest rate.